Freshour History, Family Crest & Coats of Arms

 The surname Freshour was first found in Sussex where the family name was first referenced in the year 1296 when John de Freshfield held estates in the county.
 The parish of Staveley in Derbyshire was an ancient family seat.
 "This place was for many generations the seat of the Frecheville family, of whom Sir John, an active royalist in the reign of Charles I., strongly fortified his mansion, and, having raised a battery of twelve pieces of cannon, held it against the parliamentarian forces for a considerable time, but in August 1644 was obliged to surrender by capitulation."

 Early History of the Freshour family

-Another 215 words (15 lines of text) covering the years 1327, 1296, 1544, 1603 and 1632 are included under the topic Early Freshour History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Freshour research.
+Another 108 words (8 lines of text) covering the years 1327, 1296, 1544, 1603 and 1632 are included under the topic Early Freshour History in all our PDF Extended History products and printed products wherever possible.

 Freshour Spelling Variations